pytorch/pytorch/CONTRIBUTING.md

 4. Now you can find the pytorch working directory, which could be `~/workspace` or `~/project`, and run commands locally to debug the failure.

-Alternatively, if your CI failure is not hardware-related, you can download the CI job's docker image and run it on your own machine using the instructions [here](https://github.com/Quansight/pytorch/wiki/Reproducing-build-failures-with-Docker-images-on-QGPU).